fizzywhizbang/passgen/README.md

 # passgen
  simple password generator written in go

+ run go build
+ run passgen for a default password with a length of 20
- go build then run passgen -l 20 for a password with a length of 20
+ run passgen -l 15 for a password with a length of 15
  That simple